We may not all be experts, however we can all certainly be a voice!

 So I guess in the end my simple message is "Be the insightful compassionate voices that speak for many and let not the 'qualifications' of others rattle your knowing heart".

-You're an Inspiration!21 October 2016I myself never completed high school and I have recently turned 50.
+You're an Inspiration!By: Sue on 21 October 2016I myself never completed high school and I have recently turned 50.
 I have always worked for other people helping to create their dream and feel I've missed the boat to create my own dream.
 I too believe in the power of hemp seed oil and hemp as a medicine for cancer.
 I can't understand why my so called "intellectual" friends don't see this and two of my close male friends who have and are experiencing cancer won't even consider cannabis as an option.
 So my husband tells me it's ok to believe in this stuff but keep it to yourself.
 Maybe because nobody would consider the opinion of someone who hasn't received a degree.
 I don't know.
 Sometimes I believe people can be too "educated"/"endoctrined" for their own good I love hearing honest stories like your own.
 Keep up your amazing work!

 Always the best cont21 July 2016Always the best content from these proigidous writers.